Byrathi Suresh

 Byrathi Suresh (born 19 July 1972) is an Indian politician from Karnataka.
-He is currently serving as Cabinet Minister in Government of Karnataka and as a member of Karnataka Legislative Assembly representing Hebbal.
+He is currently serving as Cabinet Minister for Transport in Government of Karnataka and as a member of Karnataka Legislative Assembly representing Hebbal.
 He belongs to Indian National Congress.

 Personal life

 Suresh is married to Byrathi Padmavati.
 They have a son and a daughter.
 His wife Padmavati unsuccessfully contested from Hosakote in the 2019 by-elections.

 Career

 Suresh began his political career by becoming member of the Karnataka Legislative Council in 2012.
 He is a close associate of chief minister Siddaramaiah.
 He quit his MLC post to contest the assembly elections 2018 and got elected as MLA of Hebbal Vidhana Sabha constituency.